How to Support Someone Who's Just Come Out as Bisexual

 Don’t Pressure Them

 Avoid pressuring them to come out before they're ready.
 Respect their timeline, as coming out is personal and emotional.
 Forcing them can cause stress, anxiety, and potentially harm their safety.
-Let them decide when the time is right.
+Let them decide when the time is right–if ever!

 Don’t Violate Their Privacy